kubeflow/kubeflow/docs/gke/iap.md

 ### Update JupyterHub

-We need to update the ESP proxy in the JupyterHub side proxy to use the service we just created
+We need to update the NXING proxy in the JupyterHub pod to use the service we just created

 ```
 ENDPOINT_URL="${ENDPOINT}.endpoints.${PROJECT}.cloud.goog"